salt.modules.win_file

 CLI Example:

-salt '*' file.get_attributes c:\temp\a.txt
+salt '*' file.get_attributes 'c:\temp\a.txt'

 salt.modules.win_file.get_gid(path, follow_symlinks=True)